StrongTownsLangley/DevelopmentActivity.Producer/README.md

 The "f" parameter is shown on the about page as *geojson*, but as their is no geojson data such as polygon information, we can change this to *json* and also receive all the column specifications as well as the data.

 ## Status
-The producer is complete and operational, running on our StrongTownsLangley.org VPS server alongside the Apache Kafka instance.
+The producer is complete and operational, running on our StrongTownsLangley.org VPS server alongside the Apache Kafka and ElasticSearch / Kibana instance.

+Demo access to the Kibana for live viewing of the data coming soon.